IBM/ibm-spectrum-symphony-operator/README.md

 ### External scripts

 External scripts feature allows to reconfigure the Symphony cluster and or replace binaries.
 It's necessary to prepare bash scripts with certain names.
 Scripts with MANAGEMENT name will be executed on the master host, scripts with name COMPUTE will be executed on computed hosts.
-Scripts with name `pre` will be executed before cluster configuration and `post` will be executed afte the cluster was started.
+Scripts with name `pre` will be executed before Symphony cluster starts and `post` will be executed after the Symphony cluster was started.
 The scripts archive will be mounted, extracted and executed from /tmp/scripts directory.

 Here are scripts names must be used, make sure they have execute permision: